-Prerequisite: Appropriate placement score or ENG 091 or REA 098 "C" or better.
+Prerequisite: Appropriate writing placement score or ENG 091 "C" or better; and appropriate reading placement score or REA 098 "C" or better.

-Some of the basic problems of philosophy.
-A consideration of the great philosophical systems dating from Socrates to the present.
-IAI: H4 900
+PHIL 101 covers the basic problems of philosophy including a consideration of some of the great philosophical systems dating from Socrates to the present.
+IAI: H4 900 (1.1)